ciselab/CPS_repo_mining/analysis/grbl.md

 - Minor memory liberation and calculation speed ups.
 ### Antipattern Category
+X
 ### Keyword
 memory
 ### Note
+This commit does not change any performance-related features.
+Some configurable options added, log printing changed and force kill for all processes added.

 ## Commit #21
 ### Hash